mkt-market/canto-identity-protocol/README.md

 # Canto Identity Protocol (CID)

-Canto Identity Protocol provides identity NFTs that associate different subprotocol NFTs (the identities) with one CID NFT, which in turn belongs to a person / wallet.
+Canto Identity Protocol provides identity NFTs that associate different subprotocol NFTs with one CID NFT, which in turn is associated with a person / address.
 The core protocol consists of three parts:

 ## CID NFT
 Everyone can mint a CID NFT by using the `mint` function.
 Then, subprotocol NFTs can be associated with this NFT using the `add` function.
 Depending on how the subprotocol was configured when it was added to the registry, the association of the CID NFT with the subprotocol NFT looks different: